priyankabnl/WebScraping_Project/README.md

 # WebScrapping_Project
-In this project, I am reading data from a website using wweb scrapping python tools.
+In this project, I am reading data from a website using web scrapping python tools.